SEPCheesecakeFactory/SEP3/Documentation/ProcessReport.md

 The team needs open communication and respect as fundamental values together with a Product Owner who manages the vision to achieve successful teamwork.
 We should keep using standup meetings to exchange information while supervisors need to provide essential feedback and help with technical issues and code submissions must happen regularly to avoid creating bottlenecks.

 It would be a good idea to avoid three main mistakes which include making decisions based on assumptions when data exists, enforcing processes that block work and splitting into groups that do not collaborate well with each other.
-The team should focus on achieving fundamental goals before attempting to tackle complex problems.
+We should focus on achieving fundamental goals before attempting to tackle complex problems.

-The team needs to keep their group contract active while using Kanban pull-based workflow management and feature decisions must be based on data.
-The team should seek outside feedback to confirm their project's direction.
+We need to keep the group contract active while using Kanban pull-based workflow management and feature decisions must be based on data.
+We should seek outside feedback to confirm the project's direction.

 ---

 # References

-Kanban University.
+- Kanban University.
 (2022).
 The official guide to the Kanban method (Version 2).
 Mauvius Group Inc. https://kanban.university/wp-content/uploads/2023/04/The-Official-Kanban-Guide_A4.pdf

-Pierce, J. L., Kostova, T., & Dirks, K. T. (2001).
+- Pierce, J. L., Kostova, T., & Dirks, K. T. (2001).
 Toward a Theory of Psychological Ownership in Organizations.
 The Academy of Management Review, 26(2), 298–310. https://doi.org/10.2307/259124

 # Appendices

 ## Appendix 1.1 GroupContract

 ### Group Contract

 Can be found as GroupContract.pdf

 ## Appendix 7.3: Other documents

 ### Project Guidelines

 Can be found as ProjectGuidelines.pdf

 ## Appendix 6.1 Personal Profiles

 ### Personal Profiles

 Can be found as PersonalProfiles.png

 ## Appendix 12.1 Process Brainstorm

 ### Process Brainstorm

 Can be found as ProcessBrainstorm.png